Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: L y Properties in Lyman Break Galaxies

 We then cross-match the selected F435W dropouts with MUSE Ly$\alpha$ emitters.
 We add Ly$\alpha$ emitters at $z>4.5$ that fall in the F435W dropout sample into our $z\sim5-6$ LBG sample.

 We visually inspected the {\it JWST}/NIRCam and {\it HST}/ACS imaging of every selected Lyman-break galaxy at $z\sim5-6$ to remove suspicious objects usually due to diffraction spikes, hot pixels, or diffuse emission from nearby bright low redshift objects.
 We also examined whether there are brown dwarfs selected as F606W or F775W dropouts.
-After cross-matching with the JADES brown dwarf catalog \citep{Hainline2023b}, we find that we are not selecting any brown dwarfs as Lyman break galaxies.
-AGN were removed by cross-matching our dropouts with AGN catalogs in literature (\citealt{Lyu2023,Maiolino2023,Matthee2023}; Sun et al. in prep.)
+After cross-matching with the JADES brown dwarf catalog \citep{Hainline2024a}, we find that we are not selecting any brown dwarfs as Lyman break galaxies.
+AGN were removed by cross-matching our dropouts with AGN catalogs in literature (\citealt{Maiolino2023,Lyu2024,Matthee2024}; Sun et al. in prep.)

 Our final LBG sample contains $543$ sources at $z\sim5$ (F606W dropout) and $171$ sources at $z\sim6$ (F775W dropout) in the GOODS-South field overlapped with JADES and MUSE observations.
 For LBGs with spectroscopic redshift measurements (i.e., either from MUSE Ly$\alpha$ detection or NIRCam grism H$\alpha$ detection), we move those at $4.5<z_{\rm spec}<5.5$ ($5.5<z_{\rm spec}<6.5$) to the $z\sim5$ ($z\sim6$) sample no matter whether they were selected as F435W, F606W, or F775W dropouts.
-Among the total $714$ LBGs in our $z\sim5-6$ sample, Ly$\alpha$ emission lines are detected in $167$ sources with MUSE observations \citep{Urrutia2019,Bacon2017,Bacon2023}, and H$\alpha$ emission lines are detected in $149$ sources with NIRCam grism observations (Sun et al. in prep.).
+Among the total $714$ LBGs in our $z\sim5-6$ sample, Ly$\alpha$ emission lines are detected in $167$ sources with MUSE observations \citep{Urrutia2019,Bacon2017,Bacon2023}, and H$\alpha$ emission lines are detected in $161$ sources with NIRCam grism observations (Sun et al. in prep.).
+These include $64$ sources with both Ly$\alpha$ and H$\alpha$ emission line detections, comprising all $52$ MUSE-identified galaxies at $4.9<z<6.5$ with Ly$\alpha$ and H$\alpha$ detections (and NIRCam imaging) introduced in Section~\ref{sec:data}.
+The remaining $12$ sources have Ly$\alpha$ emission near skylines.
+In the analysis presented in Section~\ref{sec:lae_property}, we do not include galaxies with Ly$\alpha$ lines obscured by skylines (see Section~\ref{sec:muse}).
+In this section, because we will consider the incompleteness due to skyline obscuration (Section~\ref{sec:dist_method}), we will keep these systems in the LBG sample.

 For the $167$ LBGs with Ly$\alpha$ detections, we derive their Ly$\alpha$ emission line fluxes and EWs from MUSE spectra using the same approach described in Section~\ref{sec:data}.
 For the remaining galaxies without Ly$\alpha$ detection, we put the $5\sigma$ upper limit to their Ly$\alpha$ fluxes.
 The typical $5\sigma$ upper limit of flux for galaxies in the MUSE-Wide field is $2\times10^{-18}$~erg~s$^{-1}$~cm$^{-2}$, and for galaxies in the MUSE-Deep field is $5\times10^{-19}$~erg~s$^{-1}$~cm$^{-2}$ (MOSAIC), $2.5\times10^{-19}$~erg~s$^{-1}$~cm$^{-2}$ (UDF-10), or $1\times10^{-19}$~erg~s$^{-1}$~cm$^{-2}$ (MXDF).
 The upper limits of Ly$\alpha$ EW for LBGs without Ly$\alpha$ emission detection are computed using the $5\sigma$ upper limits on Ly$\alpha$ flux and the underlying continuum flux densities derived from broadband photometry.